Inboxer vs Shortwave

 The honest version

-Inboxer keeps your existing Gmail or Outlook UI and adds an AI layer on top: triage runs in the background classifying every incoming message, drafts attach themselves to threads that need replies, pre-meeting briefs auto-generate, post-meeting summaries land in your inbox, and a task queue extracts itself from emails and transcripts.
+Inboxer keeps your existing Gmail or Outlook UI and adds an AI layer on top: triage runs in the background classifying every incoming message, drafts attach themselves to threads that need replies, and a task queue extracts itself from emails, with every commitment linked back to its source.

 Feature-by-feature